sophiexingsu/wustl-latex-dissertation-template/README.md

         lualatex-math stix2-otf \
         threeparttable makecell

-For your bibliography, you will need Biber installed.
-Please note that this template uses Biblatex (not BibTeX).
-Biblatex is considered a replacement for BibTeX and supports special characters and URLs in citations.
+The bibliography is managed by Biber and BibLaTeX (not BibTex).
+Biblatex is considered a replacement for BibTeX and supports special characters (Unicode) and URLs in citations.

-You will also need Latexmk.
+LaTeX document compilation is automated by Latexmk.
 Latexmk compiles LaTeX documents the correct number of times.
 Many makefiles for LaTeX documents often compile twice.
 Sometimes this is unnecessary, other times it is not enough.
 Latexmk will correctly determine the number of compilations necessary to produce a correct document.

-When including figures, please use PDF files whenever possible.

 ## Compiling the Document

 To compile, `latexmk -lualatex thesis.tex`

-To clean build files, but not the compiled document: `latexmk -C`
+To clean build files but not the compiled document: `latexmk -C`

-To clean all files, included the compiled document: `latexmk -CA`
+To clean all files incluing the compiled document: `latexmk -CA`

 ## Differences to the Word Template